Sauteed Lacinato Kale Recipe

 What to pair with lacinato kale recipe?

 This Paleo sauteed lacinato kale recipe goes well with many dishes from western to eastern cuisines!
-For examples, Paleo meal prep gyoza meatballs, Paleo Mongolian beef, Paleo sweet and sour chicken, Whole30 sesame chicken, Paleo instant pot butter chicken, and Paleo Instant Pot Taiwanese beef stew!
+For examples, Paleo meal prep gyoza meatballs, Paleo Mongolian beef, Paleo sweet and sour chicken, Whole30 sesame chicken, Paleo instant pot butter chicken, Creamy chicken kale soup, and Paleo Instant Pot Taiwanese beef stew!

 If you give this Paleo Sautéed Lacinato Kale Recipe a try, be sure to rate the recipe and leave a comment below.